 Some iPhone errors can deny you access to basic features on your iPhone.
 And that’s frustrating!
-Failure to connect to the Apple ID server is one such annoying error.
+“There was an error connecting to the Apple ID server” is one such annoying error.

 - Check your router and mobile data connection

 - Turn off and on Airplane mode

 - Update date and time settings

 - Reset your iPhone

 - Contact Apple Support